duderstadt-lab/mars-docs/examples/dynamic_fret.md

 **4 alex corrections**

+Once you have completed the analysis steps above, you are left with a Molecule Archive containing the results from the analysis of Pos0 from the Holliday junction dataset.
+To increase the number of observations, the workflow above should be repeated for additional positions (fields of view).
+We repeated the workflow for Pos1, Pos2, and Pos3.
+We then merged the Molecule Archives from all positions together for further analysis.
+Determination of accurate correction factors in this step depends on sufficient observations.
+The $\beta$ and $\gamma$ values in particular will not be accurate for partial datasets.

 Run the [alex corrections](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_4_alex_corrections.groovy) groovy script on the Molecule Archive with tagged Accepted molecules.
-This script calculates all alex correction factors to generate the fully corrected I vs. T traces as well as the FRET efficiency (E) and stoichiometry (S) values.
+This script calculates all alex correction factors to generate the fully corrected I vs. T traces as well as the FRET efficiency (E) and stoichiometry (S) values and many other outputs described below.
+This script can be re-run multiple times if molecule tags are updated or additional data is merged in.

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/fret/dynamic/alex_corrections_dialog.png' width='500'></div>